 His work spans over decades, offering profound insights that continue to influence and inspire researchers and scholars worldwide.

-Before we dive deeper into Chomsky’s life and his groundbreaking work in linguistics, here’s a very interesting video of Chomsky speaking about the fundamentals of linguistics and language at Google (as always, Chomsky speaks about a lot more than “just” language.)
+Before we take a closer look into Chomsky’s life and his groundbreaking work in linguistics, here’s a very interesting video of Chomsky speaking about the fundamentals of linguistics and language at Google (as always, Chomsky speaks about a lot more than “just” language.)

 Early Life and Connection with Language